Oryza glaberrima: Yield and processing

 African rices shatter more than Asian rices, possibly because they have not been domesticated for as long.
 A few varieties of African rice are as resistant to shattering as shatter-resistant Asian varieties, but most are not; on average, about half of the grains are scattered and lost.
 This is why yield is lower; when the heads of African rice are bagged before they become ripe, so that the shattered grains are caught in paper bags, the yield of African rice is the same as the yield of Asian rice.

 Like other grains, rice may lodge, or fall over, when grain heads are full.
 African rice's greater height and weaker stems makes it more likely to lodge, although it also lets it survive in deep water, and makes it easier to harvest.
 African rice tends to elongate rapidly if completely submerged, which is not advantageous in regions prone to short floods, as it weakens the plant.

 The grains of African rice are more brittle than those of Asian rice.
 The grains are more likely to break during industrial polishing.
 Broken rice is widely used in West Africa, and some cookbooks from the region will suggest manually breaking the grains for certain recipes, but most broken rice eaten is from Asian rice, about 16% of which is broken in processing.

 The genome of O. glaberrima has been sequenced, and was published in 2014.
 This allowed genomic as well as physiological comparison with related species, and identified some effects of some genes.

 Breeding

 African and Asian rice do not readily interpollinate, even under controlled conditions, and when they do, the offspring are very rarely fertile.
 Even the fertile crossbred offspring have low fertility.

+Crossbreeding between African and Asian rice is difficult, but there exist some crosses.
+Jones et al. 1997 and Gridley et al. 2002 provide hybrids combining glaberrima's disease resistance and sativa's yield potential.

 Crossbreeding seems to have succeeded in at least one area of Maritime Guinea, as some varieties there show crossbred genes.

 More recently, the nerica cultivars (new rice for Africa) have been developed using green revolution techniques like embryo rescue.
-Over 3000 crosses were made as part of the NERICA program.
+Over 3,000 crosses were made as part of the NERICA program.
 Breeding within the species is easier, and there are uncounted numbers of African rice varieties, although the majority may have been lost.
 A similar crossed variety was bred in the United States in 2011, and work is being done on crosses with Indian rice varieties.